angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_images_files.md

 <a name="image-img-url-data-render-src"></a>
 ### Add a webpage snapshot

-You can use the OneNote API to snapshot entire webpages and insert them into new pages.
+You can use Microsoft Graph to snapshot entire webpages and insert them into new pages.
 This method is useful to archive webpages or capture complex webpages that have features that OneNote doesn't support (like some CSS).

 In the input HTML of your request, include  `<img src="http://..." />` and specify the URL of the webpage you want to insert for the **src** attribute.